-Many proponents of drinking celery juice on an empty stomach claim it detoxifies the body and promotes weight loss.
+Proponents suggest that drinking celery juice on an empty stomach may detoxify the body and promotes weight loss.
 However, there is no scientific evidence supporting this, and while celery juice may be hydrating, it is not detoxifying.

 Drinking celery juice, even on an empty stomach, does not guarantee any additional health benefits.
 The nutritional value of celery does not change when a person consumes it after fasting.

 Consuming the juice on an empty stomach also has no additional effect on how the body digests food afterward.
 Although people often tout celery juice as a detoxifying, cleansing drink,

 Read more to learn about celery juice’s nutritional values, how it affects the body, and more.

 Celery is a fibrous, low-calorie vegetable that has a high water content.

 One cup contains the following micronutrients.